CleberSalustiano/AI_IFES/Estudo_Livro_Texto/ChapterOne.md

 ## The history of Artificial Intelligence

 ### The gestation of artificial intelligence (1943–1955)
+  - Begin with the neurons simulate idea, where try to made simulate a brain.
+  - In 1950, two harvard student create the first neural network computer than simulate 40 neurons.
+  - In progress the most important person was Turing, with Turing Test, teorems and the Child Theorem idea, where don't try to create a adult, but try to create a child.

 ### The birth of artificial intelligence (1956)
+  - The two-month workshop at Dartmouth in summer of 1956 where 10 researchs were together to try create machines use languages, form abstractions and concepts, solve humans reserved problems and in this 2 months they will study Artificial intelligence.
+  - This workshop didn't lead to any new breakthrought, but it did introduce all the major figures to each other and created a knowledge area.

 ### Early enthusiasm, great expectations (1952–1969)
+  - The enthusiasm to create AIs was borning, in the start some AI programs were created, in 1956 was showed the first one than start a game and the program quickly learned to play better game then its creator.
+  - This movement created a strong impression and the research think everything would be possible.
+Althought in 1958 McCarthy believe it's possible to create a complete AI, where thinks completely like a human and learn about new knowledge without being reprogrammed.

 ### A dose of reality (1966–1973)
+  - The AIs created in begin just have a good result when the test was in select data.
+But in wider selections of problems this systems turned out to fail miserably.
+  - The expectations was do things in 10 years, but this same things just turn reality after 40 years.
+  - The first problem was the no background knowledge about the AI try to understand.
+  - Another problem was the in microworlds the possibilities are limited, so it's possible to try differents combinations of steps until the solution was found.
+But when this methodology go to the real world we got a big problem.
+This problem happens because try multiple steps in real world is just possible for a big computer and another fact is *"The fact that a program can find a solution in principle does not mean that the program contains any of the mechanisms needed to find it in practice"*

 ### Knowledge-based systems: The key to power?
 (1969–1979)
+  - The new approach called "weak methods" was the new perspective on AI field, because the researchs understood for solve a hard problem was necessary know about it and solve, maybe, some specific parts.
+  - The DENTRAL program was the first system with this vision and have successful to solve a specific chemistry problem.
+It's possible because *"All the relevant theoretical knowledge to solve these problems has been mapped over from its general form in the to efficient special forms."*
+  - After this successful case another solutions have this perception like MYCIN and SHRDLU.

 ### AI becomes an industry (1980–present)
+  - The first successful commercial expert system helped enterprise to save millions of dollars and this public have more contact with this field.

 ### The return of neural networks (1986–present)
+  - After more people to study this field and the new perceptions were created anothers concepts like **back-propagnation** and **connectionist** than helped to understand a new form to use the neural networks and solution possibilities.

 ### AI adopts the scientific method (1987–present)
+  - Other important point is AI wasn't near to computer science and more and more was more distance.
+So AI adopts completely the scientific method based on computer science existent concepts.

 ### The emergence of intelligent agents (1995–present)
+  - The most difficult point to create intelligent agents is because the sensors aren't good enought to capture information from the environment.
+  - But intelligent agents are very important for AI because the thought form can expand the horizon.

 ### The availability of very large data sets (2001–present)
+  - During 60 years AIs research just thought about the algorithm, but don't see the idea to train this algorithm with many data. *But some recent work in AI suggests that for many problems, it makes more sense to worry about the **data** and be less picky about what algorithm to apply*
+  - So during study can be to observe a mediocre algorithm with a very large data set can be more correct than the best known algorithm with a few data set.

+## The State of the Art
+  - In State of the Art we have many fields and study being created like: **Robotic Vehicles**, **Speech recognition**, **Autonomous planning and scheduling**, **Game playing**, **Spam fighting**, **Logistics planning**, and others.